Rubik's Revenge: Top 10 solvers by single solve blindfolded

-Top 5 solvers by blindfolded average of 3
+Top 10 solvers by mean of 3 solves blindfolded

-Note: All solves are counted.
-If one solve is a DNF (Did Not Finish), the average is also a DNF.
+In popular culture

+In "Cube Wars", an episode from the animated series Whatever Happened to...
+Robot Jones?, the students play a colored cube called the Wonder Cube which is similar to the Rubik's Revenge.

 Reception

 Games included Rubik's Revenge in their "Top 100 Games of 1982", finding that it helped to solve the original Rubik's Cube that the center pieces did not move, but noted "That's not true of this Supercube, which has added an extra row of subcubes in all three dimensions."